-Although you’re still in the happy daze of your honeymoon, reality is about to pop your love bubble.
+Although you’re still in the happy daze of your honeymoon, the reality is about to pop your love bubble.
 When you arrive home, you’re finally moving in together and merging your households for the first time.
 Since you’ve never lived together before, you’re in for the first challenge of married life which involves compromising as a couple.
 Rearranging your living arrangements is just the first in a series of lifestyle changes you will experience, so in order to survive with your relationship happily intact, heed these helpful hints about how to move in together after marriage.

 Where Will You Live?